-Based in Memphis, TN, St. Jude’s Children’s Research Hospital has been working to develop treatment protocols for the most common forms of childhood cancer.
+St. Jude’s Children’s Research Hospital has been working to develop treatment protocols for the most common forms of childhood cancer.
 With a focus on increasing survival rates, the hospital has posted strong performance.
-Many other cancer treatment facilities are expected to build on the strength of the results at St. Jude’s, with a view to helping more children and families recover from the cancer that affects their lives.
+Many other cancer treatment facilities are expected to build on the strength of the results at St. Jude’s.
+This is great new for helping more children and families recover from the cancer that affects their lives.

-Ongoing research work at the hospital is being targeted in genetics, in particular searching for more effective treatments for those suffering from various cancer types.
-Working with six partner hospitals nationwide, St. Jude’s facilitates the treatment of over 5,400 patients annually.
+Ongoing research work at the hospital is being targeted in genetics.
+In particular, searching for more effective treatments for those suffering from various cancer types.
+Working with partner hospitals nationwide, St. Jude’s facilitates the treatment of over 5,400 patients annually.

-According to the Pediatric Genome Cancer Project, St. Jude’s Children’s Research Hospital is one the leading facilities for the research and treatment of pediatric cancers in the US, helping children from across the world fight back against cancer.
+According to the Pediatric Genome Cancer Project, St. Jude’s Children’s Research Hospital is one the leading facilities for the research and treatment of pediatric cancers in the US.
+They help children from across the world fight back against cancer.

 “St. Jude Children’s Research Hospital is internationally recognized for its pioneering research and treatment of children with cancer and other catastrophic diseases.
 Ranked the No. 1 pediatric cancer hospital by Parents magazine, St. Jude is the first and only National Cancer Institute-designated Comprehensive Cancer Center devoted solely to children and has treated children from all 50 states and from around the world.”